 Small Group Tours with Travel Photographer Ralph Velasco

 - Keeping our travel schedule in mind, participants will be put in the right place, at the right time, to explore and capture the best of this part of Costa Rica, including its people, food, wildlife and other cultural wonders.

 - Types of Photography: Night, macro, wildlife, cultural, travel, landscapes and more.

-- Major Activities in San José: Welcome Dinner, morning trip to the coffee region near San José, lunch at a local restaurant.
+- Major Activities in San José: Welcome Dinner, morning trip to a coffee plantation outside of San José, visit to La Paz waterfall, lunch at a local restaurant.

-- Major Activities in Osa Peninsula: Sierpe River Cruise; visit to Finca 6 (a UNESCO World Heritage Site); privately-guided visit to a Chocolate Farm with included lunch; full-day Monkey Tour in private vehicle (includes packed lunch and first drink at local bar); photo walking tour of Puerto Jimenez with Ralph and local guide.
+- Major Activities in Osa Peninsula: Sierpe River Cruise; visit to Finca 6 (a UNESCO World Heritage Site); privately-guided visit to a Chocolate Farm with included lunch; Monkey Tour in private vehicle; photo walking tour of Puerto Jimenez with Ralph and local guide, cooking demonstration and more.

 - Optional boat ride to visit an animal sanctuary (extra fee required) and a free day at end of trip.

 - We’ll also visit a number of off-the-beaten-path sites and locations to meet and interact with the people, all while having a chance to photograph the nature and wildlife along the way.